bernie43/claude-openai-proxy/DEPLOYMENT.md

 - Install dependencies automatically
 - Build the project
-- Start the server on port 9095 (or your custom port)
+- Start the server on your specified port

 ## 🔐 Claude Authentication